MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

-Often, almost everyone on the web don't like to use **_default behaviors_** which are provided by default.
+Often, almost everyone on the web doesn't like to use **_default behaviors_** which are provided by default.

-For instance, as users we have our own preferences about the color or font-size of the text, themes of a web page (eg: dark or light theme), etc. In the meantime, as developers we prefer or need to do different things with some events, such as, stop navigating through a link, stop submitting forms, etc.
+For instance, as users, we have preferences about the color or font size of the text, themes of a web page (dark or light theme), etc.

+In the meantime, as developers, we prefer or need to do different things with some events, like stop navigating through a link, stop submitting forms, etc.

-It seems in both cases, we all need the web as much as flexible and customizable more than ever.
-As a developer, you're going to have much hard time working on it!
+It seems in both cases, we all need the web as much flexible and customizable more than ever!

+You, as a developer, might have a much hard time working on it!

-So, no one on the web needs default, means they needs to prevent from default.
-That's where the JavaScript Event.preventDefault() comes in to the play.
+If no one on the web needs default behaviors, how do we cancel them out and do something else?

+That's the place where the JavaScript *Event.preventDefault()* comes into play.

-**_Note:_** this `Event.preventDefault()` method is not limited to pure JavaScript language, it can be found in languages like React and Jquery.
-But in this article, let's just stick with pure JavaScript.
+**_Note:_** the `Event.preventDefault()` method is not limited to pure JavaScript language.
+You can also find it in languages like React and Jquery.
+But for now, let's stick only with pure JavaScript.

-Okay then, let's *prevent* from wasting extra time and dive into the topic.
+Okay, let's *prevent* from wasting extra time and dive into the topic.

 At this point, you may be wondering about these two terms [*Event*](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events) and [*Event.preventDefault()*](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) at the first place.

 In brief,

-**_Event:_** *it can be something the browser does, or something a user does.*
+**_Event:_** *it can be something the browser does or something the user does.*

-**_preventDefault():_** *it cancels out the default behavior that belongs to the event.*
+**_preventDefault():_** *it cancels out the default behavior that belongs to a particular event.*

-Now you may think you can use it to prevent from everything in this world that you want.
-Actually, you couldn't.
+Now you may think you can use it to prevent everything in this world that you want.

+Well, you couldn't.

 To realize *why* let's break it down to the following parts,